joshuadanpeterson/Rock_Paper_Scissors_Game/README.md

 1. Make sure you have Python installed on your system.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the script.
-4. Run the script using the command:
+4. Run the script using the command: `python main.py`

+## Play on Replit

+Test the game on [Replit](https://replit.com/@joshuadanpeters/RockPaperScissors)

 ## Contributions